Sendible insights How to Get More Views on TikTok: A Complete Guide for Brands and Creators

 2. Keep videos short and engaging: Optimal video length strategy

 Videos between 15 and 60 seconds tend to achieve higher engagement rates because they're more likely to be watched completely multiple times, sending strong positive signals to the algorithm.
-You can do videos up to 10 minutes long, but they’ll rarely do well on TikTok.
-Save longer-form videos for YouTube and other channels.

 The key is matching your content length precisely to your message value.
 If you can deliver meaningful value in 30 seconds, don't artificially stretch it to 60 seconds.
 On the other hand, if your topic requires more time to explain properly and provide genuine value, don't rush through important information just to keep it artificially short.